Universities sound alarm as coronavirus cases emerge just days into classes — 530 at one campus

 “The truth is that fall in Tuscaloosa is in serious jeopardy,” Maddox said.

 Other officials are striking similar notes of dismay at early case tallies.
-University of Southern California student health official Sarah Van Orman wrote Monday that there had been “an alarming increase in the number of covid-19 cases in students in the University Park Campus community” during the first week of the semester.
+Sarah Van Orman, the chief health officer for student health at the University of Southern California, wrote Monday that there had been “an alarming increase in the number of covid-19 cases in students in the University Park Campus community” during the first week of the semester.

 In seven days, Van Orman said, 43 cases were identified, all of them “related to students in off-campus living environments.”
 More than 100 students are in 14-day quarantine because of coronavirus exposure, she said.